-It’s the user that starts things off by supplying some user input: a message or a question.
-In response, the bot tries to match the user input with either a pattern or an intent in a Dialog Starter interaction in one of its dialogs.
+It’s the consumer that starts things off by supplying some input: a message or a question.
+In response, the bot tries to match the input with either a pattern or an intent in a Dialog Starter interaction in one of its dialogs.
 If a match is found, that dialog is triggered, and its flow begins.

-As an example, the Goodbye dialog below is triggered when the bot matches the user’s message to some form (pattern) of “good-bye.”
+As an example, the Goodbye dialog below is triggered when the bot matches the consumer’s message to some form (pattern) of “good-bye.”

 In contrast, the Billing dialog below is triggered when the bot matches the user’s message to a “Billing question” intent.

 What’s an intent?
-An intent is something a user wants to do.
+An intent is a consumer request for action or info from your brand.
 In our example, the intent is to ask a billing question.
 You create intents in Intent Manager.